johnmousa/amazon-redshift-lakehouse-workshop/lab2-data-preparation/aws-glue-databrew/README.md

 1. Scroll down and for “Select a dataset”, choose New dataset.

-1. For “Dataset name"¸ enter `amazon-reviews`.
+1. For “Dataset name", enter `amazon-reviews`.

    ![Dataset creation](./assets/databrew-dataset.png)